App testing with GitLab

 GitLab

-In this scenario, you will set up GitLab on a virtual machine, create a single project in the C++ programming language, configure a project test script, and test its execution.
+In this scenario, you will set up GitLab on a virtual machine, create a simple C++ project, set up a test scenario, and test its execution.

 To create and test a project in the GitLab environment: